-Note: Since both PEMs and power supplies can now be used in ATCA shelves, this table is now obsolete in non-2.x systems.
-Instead, two separate tables are available: the table "xTCA PEM Variables" (see section 5.1.12) describes ATCA Power Entry Modules and the table "xTCA Power Supply Variables" (see section 5.1.13) describes ATCA Power Supplies.
+Note: Since both PEMs and Power Supplies can now be used in ATCA shelves, this table is now obsolete for non-CompactPCI systems.
+Instead, two separate tables are available: the table "xTCA"

+PEM Variables" (see section 5.1.12) describes ATCA Power Entry Modules and the table "xTCA Power Supply Variables" (see section 5.1.13) describes ATCA Power Supplies.